akasprzok/logfmt_ex/README.md

 * `timestamp_key` - changes the key used for the timestamp field.
 Defaults to `timestamp`.
 * `timestamp_format` - How the timestamp is formatted.
 Defaults to `:elixir`.
 The options are
   * `:elixir` - Uses the same formatting functions found in the standard elixir log formatter.
 Example: `"12:38:38.055 1973-03-12"`
+  * `:epoch_seconds` - outputs an integer representing the number of seconds elapsed since January 1, 1970.
+Only useful for applications that emit logs sporadically.
   * `:iso8601` - Formats the timestamp according to ISO8601-2019.
 Example: `2000-02-29T23:00:07`
 * `level_key` - the key used for the log level.
 Defaults to `level`.
 * `message_key` - the key used for the message field.
 Defaults to `message`, but `msg` is a popular alternative.